mParticle/docs/src/pages/integrations/reveal-mobile/event/index.md

 mParticle's Reveal Mobile integration requires that you add the Reveal Mobile kit to your iOS or Android app.

-The mParticle SDK will initialize and automatically map mParticle method calls directly onto Reveal Mobile method calls.
+The mParticle SDK initializes and automatically maps mParticle method calls directly onto Reveal Mobile method calls.
 This approach means:

-* Every feature of the Reveal Mobile SDKs is supported, as if the app had integrated Reveal Mobile directly.
+* Every feature of the Reveal Mobile SDKs with a corresponding method in the mParticle SDK is supported, as if the app had integrated Reveal Mobile directly.
 * This is a kit-only integration that solely supports client-side data forwarding.

 The source code for each kit is available if you would like to learn exactly how the method mapping occurs: